smartiniOnGitHub/vweb-example/docs/Static-builds-on-Ubuntu.md

 export CC=musl-gcc # set musl-gcc, important here ./config --prefix=/usr/local/ssl --openssldir=/usr/local/ssl no-shared no-engine no-weak-ssl-ciphers no-async --release -DOPENSSL_NO_SECURE_MEMORY
 ```
-(added the flag '-DOPENSSL_NO_SECURE_MEMORY' to avoid a compilation error, as seen in related bug;
+(added the flag '-DOPENSSL_NO_SECURE_MEMORY' to avoid a compilation error,
-of course for a real production usage a workaround like that is not acceptable and a better solution must be used).
+as seen in related bug; of course for a real production usage a workaround like that
+is not acceptable and a better solution must be used).
-Then `make clean && make` and (optional) `make test` and then install in the given (secondary) folder
+Then `make clean && make` and (optional) `make test` and then install
-with `sudo make install`, then finally `ll /usr/local/ssl/lib/` and `ll /usr/local/ssl/include/openssl/`.
+in the given (secondary) folder with `sudo make install`.
+Then ensure to have ssl libraries installed in `/usr/local/ssl/lib/`
+and related sources (in its own folder) under `/usr/local/src/`;
+maybe add a convenience symbolic link for its include files,
+in `/usr/local/include/openssl` to reference `/usr/local/ssl/include/openssl`.
+Check if add another symbolic link `/usr/local/src/openssl` to reference
+desired version of related sources.

 Finally, test it for example with: `/usr/local/ssl/bin/openssl version`; in general (but not in this build) it's possible even to check dynamic library with `ldd /usr/local/ssl/lib/openssl.so`.

 Note that crypto is linked statically in ssl here, so library consumers doesn't need to refer to it.